SF2822 Applied Nonlinear Optimization, 7.5hp, 2020/2021

 The examination is in two parts, projects and final exam.
 To pass the course, the following is required:

-- Pass project assignment 1, with presence at compulsory presentation lecture on Thursday April 25, and presence at the following dicussion session.
+- Pass project assignment 1, with presence at compulsory presentation lecture on Wednesday April 28, and presence at the following discussion session.

-Due to the project based nature of this course, students must register no later than April 2.
+Due to the project based nature of this course, students must register no later than April 12.
 Registration is made by the students online following KTH standard procedures.
-PhD students are not able to register online but register via e-mail to Anders Forsgren.

 The project assignments are performed in groups, where the instructor determines the division of groups.
 This division is changed between the two assignments.
 Assignment 1 is carried out using the modeling language GAMS.
 For project 2, there is a choice between a modeling assignment, to be carried out using GAMS, or a method assignment, to be carried out using Matlab.
 The project assignments must be carried out during the duration of the course and completed by the above mentioned presentation lectures.
 It is the responsibility of each student to allocate time so that the project group can meet and function.
 Presence at the presentation lectures is compulsory.
 For passing the projects, the following requirements must be fulfilled: